A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Introduction

 \item We develop a synonymous variational inference (SVI) analysis framework to analyze synset-oriented optimization.
 Within this framework, we introduce the synonymous variational lower bound (SVLBO) as a tractable analytical tool for studying this optimization problem.
 Furthermore, we derive the necessary and sufficient conditions for lossless representation and lossless identification of synonymous information characterized by the ideal synset associated with the original signal sample.
 This analysis framework provides a principled characterization of synonymous information and establishes a theoretical foundation for synset-oriented reconstruction and compression.

 \item Based on the SVI analytical framework, we establish a synonymity-perception consistency principle between optimal identification at the semantic-information level and perceptual optimization at the syntactic level.
 Specifically, we propose and prove the synonymous likelihood lemma, which shifts the objective of signal reconstruction from the source signal itself to an arbitrary sample within the ideal synset associated with the source.
-Under this reformulation, the distributional divergence that characterizes perceptual quality arises naturally in the theoretical derivation.
-Building on this consistency principle, we further show that the loss function for optimizing a synonymous source codec takes the form of a synonymous rate-distortion-perception tradeoff.
+Under this reformulation, the distributional divergence that characterizes perceptual quality arises naturally in the theoretical derivation. { Building on this consistency principle, we further derive a tight-bound synonymous source coding rate characterization and show that its Jensen-limit relaxation leads to a synonymous rate-distortion-perception form for practical optimization.}

 \end{enumerate}